-- Damage where you did not take clear photos at the start and end or your trip - if damage is reported, we will ask everyone who borrowed the car in the past 30 days to send us their photos.
-If you don't have photos to show that the damage was either there when you picked it up, or was not there at the time you left the car, then you may be held responsible.
+- Damage where you did not take clear photos at the start and end or your trip - if damage is reported, we will check the photos that have been uploaded by Borrowers who drove in the past 42 days.
+If you have not uploaded photos to show that the damage was either there when you picked it up, or was not there at the time you left the car, then you will be held responsible.

 Protecting yourself against damage costs

 It's a good idea to:

 - Reduce your Damage Cover Liability Amount (see above 'How much is my Damage Cover Liability Amount' above)

 - Always take clear photos of every surface and the interior of the vehicle before you drive AND when you end your trip, and upload them through the app or website.
 You will be able to use these photos to prove that damage did not occur during your trip.